w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.4.1 Bypass Blocks to Non-Web Documents
 This applies directly as written and described in [Intent from Understanding Success Criterion 2.4.1](https://www.w3.org/WAI/WCAG22/Understanding/bypass-blocks#intent), replacing “on multiple web pages” with “in multiple non-web documents in a set of non-web documents” to explicitly state that the multiple documents are part of a set rather than any two documents.

+With these substitutions, this success criterion would read:

 **2.4.1 Bypass Blocks:** A [mechanism](https://www.w3.org/TR/WCAG22/#dfn-mechanism) is available to bypass blocks of content that are repeated <INS>**[in multiple [non-web documents](#document) in a [set of non-web documents](#set-of-documents)]**</INS>.

 <div class="note wcag2ict">